 (hands out tests)

 You have two hours to complete the test.
-Once time is up, you will put your writing utensils down and stop where you are.
+Once time is up, you

 (looks pointedly at Maud)